FAQs

 Every time we stop our vigilance with the Book Review Project, we find that discrimination re-emerges.
 It is therefore critical that we continue this work.

-Go to www.sistersincrime.org and you will get all the information you need about local chapters and becoming a member.
+To join Sisters in Crime, go to www.sistersincrime.org and you will get all the information you need about local chapters and how to become a member.

 Remember: there is no right way to write.
 There is only the way that works well for you.